mager/mager.co/content/posts/2021-04-25-gcloud-postgres.md

 ![](/media/2021-04-25-gcloud-postgres/beans-reviews-users.png)

 Google actually offers a hosted version of Postgres which is higly reliable, and fully-featured, but it comes at a [higher price tag](https://cloud.google.com/sql/docs/pricing-examples).

-CloudSQL's cheapest option is $9 a month, whereas the option I'll show you below costs closer to $3 a month.
+CloudSQL's cheapest option is `$9` a month, whereas the option I'll show you below costs closer to `$3` dollars a month.

 The [GCP Free Tier](https://cloud.google.com/free) comes with 1 free f1-micro Compute instance, so we'll take advantage of that.